France–India relations: Trade and investment

-Foreign Direct Investment (FDI)
+Foreign direct investment (FDI)

-France is the 9th largest foreign investor in India with a cumulative investment of approximately US$3 billion [Investment was of the order of US$2.98 billion during the period April 2000 to June 2012, which represents 2% of total inflows].
-The technical and financial collaborations approved with France number 952.
-Top sectors attracting FDI inflows from France are Chemicals (other than fertilisers) (18.80%), Cement and Gypsum Products (15.82%), Services Sector (financial & non-financial) (9.41%), Fuels (power & oil refinery) (6.47%) & Electrical Equipments (including computer software & electronics) (5.34%) and auto sector.
-There are about 800 French companies in India (subsidiaries or JVs, representative offices or branch offices with about 150,000 employees).
+France is the 9th largest foreign investor in India, with a cumulative investment of approximately US$3 billion.
+From April 2000 to June 2012, the investment amounted to US$2.98 billion, representing 2% of total inflows.
+There have been 952 approved technical and financial collaborations with France.
+The top sectors attracting FDI inflows from France include Chemicals (other than fertilisers) (18.80%), Cement and Gypsum Products (15.82%), Services Sector (financial & non-financial) (9.41%), Fuels (power & oil refinery) (6.47%), Electrical Equipments (including computer software & electronics) (5.34%), and the auto sector.
+There are about 800 French companies in India, including subsidiaries, joint ventures, representative offices or branch offices, with approximately 150,000 employees.

 In 2011, India was the 13th largest foreign investor in France in terms of project numbers.
-Indian Investments in France have been growing and Indian companies have invested around €1 billion from April 1996 in different sectors like pharmaceuticals (Ranbaxy and Wockhardt), Software (Tata Consultancy Services, Infosys & Wipro), Wine (Kingfisher), Steel (Tata, Electrosteel), Plastics (Sintex), Railway wagons (Titagarh Wagons), Aerospace (Cades/Axis) & Autoparts (Jyoti) etc.110 Indian-owned companies, including 27 greenfield investments, are present in France and are employing over 5,600 persons.
+Indian investments in France have been growing, and Indian companies have invested around €1 billion from April 1996.
+These investments span different sectors such as pharmaceuticals (Ranbaxy and Wockhardt), Software (Tata Consultancy Services, Infosys & Wipro), Wine (Kingfisher), Steel (Tata, Electrosteel), Plastics (Sintex Plastics Technology Limited), Railway wagons (Titagarh Wagons), Aerospace (Cades/Axis), and Autoparts (Jyoti) among others.
+110 Indian-owned companies, including 27 greenfield investments, are present in France, and employ over 5,600 individuals.

-The Indo-French CEOs Forum, formed in 2009, has been tasked to identify new avenues for cooperation and take initiatives to facilitate business links between both countries.
-The 16th session of the Joint Committee for Economic and Technical Cooperation, at the level of Ministers of Commerce which deals with issues related to commerce and trade, was held on 23–25 June 2010 in Paris.
-The fifth meeting of India France CEOs’ Forum was held in New Delhi on 22–23 November 2012.
+The Indo-French CEOs Forum, formed in 2009, was tasked to identify new avenues for cooperation and take initiatives to facilitate business links between both countries.
+The 16th session of the Joint Committee for Economic and Technical Cooperation, held on 23–25 June 2010 in Paris at the ministerial level, addressed issues related to commerce and trade.
+The fifth meeting of India France CEOs’ Forum took place in New Delhi on 22–23 November 2012.

 Aerospace

 Aviation

-Indian companies are major clients for Airbus & ATR aircraft.
-Air India, IndiGo and AirAsia India host extensive fleets of Airbus passenger aircraft.
+Indian companies are major clients for Airbus and ATR aircraft.
+Air India, IndiGo and AirAsia India operate extensive fleets of Airbus passenger aircraft.

-France has been a long-standing and reliable supplier of fighter planes and light utility helicopters to the Indian armed services with aircraft such as Breguet Alizé, Dassault Ouragan, Dassault Mystère IV, Sepecat Jaguar, Aerospatiale SA 315B Lama, Aérospatiale Alouette III and Dassault Mirage 2000.
+France has been a long-standing and reliable supplier of fighter planes and light utility helicopters to the Indian armed services.
+Aircraft such as Breguet Alizé, Dassault Ouragan, Dassault Mystère IV, Sepecat Jaguar, Aerospatiale SA 315B Lama, Aérospatiale Alouette III and Dassault Mirage 2000 are among those supplied by France.
 France also supplies Turbomeca TM 333 and jointly developed the HAL/Turbomeca Shakti helicopter engines for HAL Dhruv.
-DRDO 3D Multi-Function Control Radar (MFCR) was developed as part of the Indian anti-ballistic missile programme in cooperation with THALES of France.
+The DRDO 3D Multi-Function Control Radar (MFCR) was developed as part of the Indian anti-ballistic missile programme in collaboration with THALES of France.
 DCNS is building six Scorpène submarines of the Kalvari class, which will be armed with SM.39 Exocet anti-ship missiles, under a technology transfer agreement at Mazagon Docks in Mumbai.

+The purchase of Mirage 2000 jets by India in the 1980s marked a key milestone in bilateral defence ties.
+The deal reflected India's long-term strategy to diversify its fighter fleet and enhance precision strike capabilities.
+The acquisition predated regional arms responses and was based on doctrinal and technical factors.